 All advertising must comply with the Administrative Rules of the Real Estate Commission, the Voluntary Affirmative Marketing Agreement, MLS rules and regulations, state and federal advertising requirements, N.A.R. code of ethics and Hawaii Life guidelines.
-Associates should encourage their Listing Clients not to run any advertising on their own behalf, as this will increase the risks of non-compliance with the guidelines stated above.
+Associates should encourage their Listing Clients not to run any advertising on their own behalf, as this will increase the risks of non-compliance with the guidelines.

 A comprehensive marketing schedule should be developed for each property utilizing the best advertising media.
-Associates are encouraged to consult with the Principal Broker and Creative Director for assistance in creating a marketing schedule.
+Associates are encouraged to consult with their BIC and the create department for assistance.

-As an Associate or Licensee, there is a legal and ethical obligation to be truthful when advertising property or services.
-Associates may be held liable for fraud, intentional misrepresentation, or negligent misrepresentation if you make material false statements or material omissions in an advertisement.
+Associates and Licensees have a legal and ethical obligation to be truthful when advertising property or services.
+Associates may be held liable for fraud, intentional misrepresentation, or negligent misrepresentation by making false statements or material omissions in any advertising.
 Any false or misleading advertisement will immediately be withdrawn by the Broker and the Associate may be terminated from the Company.

-Advertising must not be run before the listing is approved by the Company and entered into the MLS.
+- Advertising must not be run before the listing is approved by the Company, entered into the MLS and all fully executed documents are uploaded to Salesforce.
 Advertising paid for by the Company will be run at the Principal Broker’s or Creative Director’s discretion.

 4.16 Online Advertising